 In 1911 the Pharmaceutical Society of Nova Scotia received the co-operation of the University in establishing the Nova Scotia College of Pharmacy.
 The University placed rooms at its disposal and arranged with some of the members of the scientific staff to give some of the instruction.
+In 1917 the Pharmaceutical Society of New Brunswick joined in the undertaking and the name was changed to the Maritime College of Pharmacy.
 The University offers the degree of Phm.
 B. to candidates fulfilling the necessary requirements.